• Snowdrop in spring Snowdrops

 CORY 8 and 10

 The first phase of the bridleway surface repair work has been undertaken by Wiltshire Council’s contractors managed by Longleat.
 The surface in the worst rutted and muddy area has been scraped, levelled and covered in planings.
 This is a great achievement as these bridleways have been in a poor state of repair for many years.
-This would not have happeed had the Parish Council not worked hard lobbying and attending various meetings with all concerned.
+This would not have happened had the Parish Council not worked hard lobbying and attending various meetings with all concerned.
 A good outcome for all bridleway users and the only feedback so far has been positive.

 CORY 30 and 31